Ombi-app/Ombi/.github/ISSUE_TEMPLATE.md

 #### Reproduction Steps:

-Please include any steps to reproduce the issue, this is the request that is causing the problem etc.
+Please include any steps to reproduce the issue, the request that is causing the problem, etc.